blob421/Fetch/README.md

-Copy the repository, install the dependencies and see the magic unfold by launching fetchv4.py All data will be stored in a database as a time-series database named crypto_datav2.sqlite Feel free to train a model of of it
+Copy the repository, install the dependencies and see the magic unfold by launching fetchv4.py All data will be stored in a database as a time-series database named crypto_datav2.sqlite Feel free to train a model out of it